 In Loch Lomond & The Trossachs National Park there are many excellent opportunities for fishing.
 With 22 lochs and 39 miles of coastline around three sea lochs, this makes the National Park an ideal place for a variety of different types of fishing from fly fishing to sea angling.

-The new byelaws will not affect where or when you can fish, but in some locations from March to September, if you want to camp or stay overnight in a motorhome or campervan you will need to obtain a camping permit or book into a campsite.
+The new byelaws do not affect where or when you can fish, but in some locations from March to September, if you want to camp or stay overnight in a motorhome or campervan you need to obtain a camping permit or book into a campsite.
 The byelaws also cover how and where you can build a fire when fishing.

 These Q&A’s explain how to come and enjoy angling and camping in the National Park under the new byelaws.

 ► Where you can camp in a tent and stop overnight with a motorhome or campervan along some lochshores in the National Park, from March to September.
-If you camp outside of these areas you will not be affected by the byelaws.
+If you camp outside of these areas you are not affected by the byelaws.
 The byelaws cover less than 4% of Loch Lomond & TheTrossachs National Park.

 ► Irresponsible fire-lighting and collecting wood, including chopping trees for firewood.
-If you want to have a fire when you are fishing or camping you will need to make sure you build it in a place where it will cause no damage or use a fire bowl.
+If you want to have a fire when you are fishing or camping you need to make sure you build it in a place where it will cause no damage or use a fire bowl.
 You must bring your own wood, as collecting firewood has a damaging effect on wildlife in the area.

 The byelaws create Camping Management Zones along our busiest lochshores, which are easily accessible by road.
-These Zones will include the land from the affected lochshore to the nearby road, and for approximately 200m on the other side of the road, or to the nearest visible feature such as field boundaries or tracks.
+These Zones include the land from the affected lochshore to the nearby road, and for approximately 200m on the other side of the road, or to the nearest visible feature such as field boundaries or tracks.

-The byelaws are seasonal and they will apply each year from 1st March to 30th September.
+The byelaws are seasonal and they apply each year from 1st March to 30th September.
 The rest of the year you can camp in the Camping Management Zones without a permit, in accordance with the Scottish Outdoor Access Code. www.outdooraccess-scotland.com

-The byelaws don’t affect where or when it is possible to fish, but will mean you need to plan ahead and obtain a camping permit or book into a campsite if you want to stay overnight in one of the Camping Management Zones.
+The byelaws don’t affect where or when it is possible to fish, but they mean you need to plan ahead and obtain a camping permit or book into a campsite if you want to stay overnight in one of the Camping Management Zones.